-- (Trick) Log into Google Mail and Go into the Gmail Settings > Go into the mail Forwarding options > Set up a mail forwarding to your ProtonMail Address > Verify (using ProtonMail) > Go back to Gmail and set the forwarding to forward and delete Google copy > Save.
-This step will allow you to check your Google Mail using ProtonMail instead and will allow you to avoid triggering Google Security checks by Logging in from various VPN/Tor exit IP addresses in the future while storing your sensitive e-mail at ProtonMail instead.
-This trick will allow you to receive all the e-mails from your Gmail address on your ProtonMail (or other) address without needing to login into your Google account (reducing risks of it being suspended, especially if you use Tor). - Enable 2FA within the Google account settings.
+- (Trick) Log into Google Mail on desktop and go into the Gmail Quick Settings > See all Setting > Forwarding and POP/IMAP > Add a forwarding address > Verify (using Proton) > Go back to Gmail and set the forwarding to forward and delete Google copy > Save.
+This step will allow you to check your Google Mail using Proton instead and will allow you to avoid triggering Google Security checks by Logging in from various VPN/Tor exit IP addresses in the future while storing your sensitive e-mail at Proton instead.
+This trick will allow you to receive all the e-mails from your Gmail addresses on your Proton (or other) address without needing to login into your Google accounts (reducing risks of it being suspended, especially if you use Tor). - Enable 2FA within the Google account settings.
 First, you will have to enable 2FA using the phone number.
 Then you will see the option appear to enable 2FA using an Authenticator app.
 Use that option and set it up with a new KeePassXC TOTP entry.
 When it is done, remove the phone 2FA from the Google account.
-This will prevent someone from using that phone number in the future (when you do not have it anymore) to recover/gain access to that account. - Add ProtonMail as a recovery e-mail address for the account. - Remove the phone number from the account details as a recovery option. - Upload a Google profile picture you made earlier during the identity creation step. - Review the Google Privacy settings to disable as much as you can: - Activity logging - YouTube - Log out and do not touch it unless needed (as mentioned, you will use Proton-Mail to check your Gmail).
+This will prevent someone from using that phone number in the future (when you do not have it anymore) to recover/gain access to that account. - Add Proton as a recovery e-mail address for the account. - Remove the phone number from the account details as a recovery option. - Upload a Google profile picture you made earlier during the identity creation step. - Review the Google Privacy settings to disable as much as you can: - Activity logging - YouTube - Log out and do not touch it unless needed (as mentioned, you will use Proton to check your Gmail).

 Keep in mind that there are different algorithms in place to check for weird activity.
-If you receive any mail (on ProtonMail) prompting about a Google Security Warning.
+If you receive any mail (on Proton) prompting about a Google Security Warning.
 Click it and click the button to say, "Yes it was me".
 It helps.